kucmoving/DofeMVC/README.md

 * input your redirect url in third party platform
 * Tutorials: https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-6.0&tabs=visual-studio

-3. Email Confirmation and password reset
+3. Email Confirmation and password reset<br>
 Email Confirmation is another way for user to login easily but you should be care that such emails are generally regarded as junk mails or blocked by some providers.
 Sendgird and mailjet are the platforms that allow developers to add mailing function in thier web application.
 To do this: